 This means that businesses can receive a maximum credit of $5,000 annually.
 To be eligible, companies must have made access expenditures during the tax year.
 The first $250 of expenditures is not eligible for the credit and must be subtracted accordingly.

 Are You Eligible For The Disabled Access Tax Credit?

 The Disabled Access Tax Credit is a great way for businesses to save on the costs of making their websites and digital marketing accessible to people with disabilities and compliant with the ADA.

 To be eligible, companies must have gross revenues of less than $1,000,000 the tax year OR 30 or fewer full-time employees during the year.

 Check with your accountant to make sure that your business is eligible.
 If they need to familiarize themselves with the tax credit, refer them to form 8826 on the IRS website.

 Don’t be the next company sued for poor ADA or WCAG website accessibility.

 What Eligible Expenditures Can The Disabled Access Credit Be Used For?

 While the ADA initially focused on physical spaces, it has since been updated to include digital areas as well.
-Businesses that invest in disabled accessible websites and digital landscapes can qualify for the tax credit.
+Businesses that invest in disabled-accessible websites and digital marketing services can qualify for the tax credit.

 With the increasing popularity of doing business online such as shopping or streaming services, it’s more important than ever that companies make their websites and apps accessible to everyone.